-This verse expresses one of our eternal positions before God.
-Our salvation consists of two things in this passage: redemption and forgiveness.
+This verse expresses a couple of our thirty-three eternal positions before God.
+Our salvation consists of two things in this passage: “redemption” and “forgiveness.”
 Sin sold us out and therefore enslaved us.
-If we are to be redeemed, we must be redeemed from sin.
-God does this by forgiveness through the blood of Christ.
+If we are to be redeemed, God must redeem us from sin.
+He does this by forgiveness through the blood of Christ.

 “in whom we have redemption”

-“Redemption” means to rescue by ransom.
+“Redemption” means rescue by ransom.
 This is the strongest word for redemption in the Bible.
 This particular word for redemption means to buy back as a slave from captivity.
-Figuratively, it means to release from sin by payment of a ransom (Eph.
+Figuratively, it means to release from sin by paying a ransom (Eph.
 1:7,14; 4:30; Rom.
 8:23; Heb 9:15; Lk.
 21:28).
-God procures our liberty by payment of a ransom.
+God procures our liberty by full payment of a ransom.
 That ransom was the blood of Christ.

-Because this term for redemption is intensive (redeem from), it indicates the completeness of our redemption.
+Because this term for redemption is intensive (redeem from), it carries the idea of the completeness of our redemption.
 No subsequent slavery can follow.

 “through His blood”

 Ephesians 1:7 sets forth the same truth, although it adds “through His blood.”
 Some manuscripts add that phrase here as well.
 Redemption is not through moral teaching, ethics, or right living.
 It is through the sacrificial death of Christ.
 We are not redeemed by the Old Testament laws but by the shedding of the blood of Christ (Rev. 5:9).

 “the forgiveness of sin”

 “Forgiveness” means “remission” by Christ, who paid the price on the cross (Rom.
 3:24-26).
-God has remitted the price to be paid because of our sin.
+God has remitted or canceled the price to be paid because of our sin.
 The word “forgiveness” means release from captivity.
 God releases us from the bondage of the penalty of sin.
-We are pardoned; our sin is canceled by the death of Christ.
-Our sin will not be mentioned against us anymore.
+We are pardoned; the death of Christ cancels our sin.
+God will not bring up our sin against us anymore.
 Our sin is dismissed and discharged.
 We are set free.